-international students (e.g. "Why DEI?
-Understanding Racism in the U.S.") as well as providing a global context for all students.

-- 5. Require a community reading list for incoming students about race and technology with continuous, community conversations throughout the school year.
+- international students (e.g. "Why DEI?
+Understanding Racism in the U.S.") as well as providing a global context for all students. - 5.
+Require a community reading list for incoming students about race and technology with continuous, community conversations throughout the school year.
 For the 2020 Orientations, we will identify a shared, required reading (book or article) with a plan for discussing the reading as part of upcoming orientations.
 Evaluate and make a more robust plan for future orientations.
 Offer a series of readings and discussions on race and technology during the school year. - 6.
 Evaluate and add to existing resources on mental health and wellness provided via course syllabi.
 Create a Google document listing that includes mental health and wellness resources, including those that focus on the needs of specific identity groups (Black, Latino/a, LGBTQ, parents, students with disabilities, international students, first generation students, etc.).
 Provide updated template language for course syllabi on mental health support including a link to the new resource list. - 7.
 Continue collaboration with CRLT to engage faculty in individual consultations to review and discuss proactive inclusive teaching practices in terms of their course content, pedagogy and class environment. - 8.
 Continue including DEI and anti-racism as a component of academic program charges and end year reports, including considering how it is represented in program goals/objectives, recruiting and admissions, and/or in academic policies and practices. - 9.
 The Office of Career Development will continue to integrate diversity, equity and inclusion and anti-racism into curricular and co-curricular offerings, policies and practices, and assessment activities.
-Particular focus will be given to incorporating DEI and anti-racism guidance to employers recruiting & hiring UMSI students, as well as to provide students with greater access to identify and engage with DEI-oriented employers for internships and jobs. - 10.
+Particular focus will be given to incorporating DEI into peer coach orientation and training. - 10.
 The Engaged Learning Office will continue to integrate diversity, equity, and inclusion and anti-racism into curricular and co-curricular offerings, policies and practices, and assessment activities.
-Particular focus will be given to incorporating DEI-oriented skillbuilding opportunities for students and emphasizing engagement with DEI-oriented organizations as part of client-based courses and programs.
+Particular focus will be given to incorporating DEI-oriented skill-building opportunities for students and emphasizing engagement with DEI-oriented organizations as part of client-based courses and programs.